-PPP K ey Objectives/targets/indicators relevant to the LDF and SA Implication for the Local Development Framework Implication for SA At least 76% of new housing should be on previously developed land (2001-2011) Estimated 6,000-6,500 affordable dwellings needed per year (2001-2011) In terms of affordable housing: In terms of affordable housing: In rural areas specify the balance of affordable housing required between villages where there is a need to retain/strengthen services Consider the need for affordable housing to be sought on sites below the thresholds in national guidance where it can be demonstrated Ensure adequate provision is made for suitable sites to accommodate gypsies and other travelers reflecting the demand indicated by trends Incorporate policies allowing for the managed release of new housing land to secure development of previously developed land and conversions Incorporate policies taking account of potential housing land provision/policy framework in adjoining local authority areas Consider the need for physical enhancement and expansion of existing educational and research facilities Consider designations of employment areas in need of improvement Provide and maintain a range of readily available employment sites.
-Develop this following a hierarchy of sites Identify any deficiencies in the supply of land and action required to remedy this protecting and improving water quality and water resources Consider the need for a policy preventing pollution Consider the need for a policy aiming to increase the use of renewable energy sources in developments Consider the need for a policy aiming to contribute towards reducing emissions Consider the need for a policy aiming to reduce the effects of climate change Allocate employment sites following a hierarchy of sites Allocate sites in sustainable accessible locations Allocate development generating high levels of travel to more sustainable locations accessible by a range of modes of transport this Scoping Report The need to protect soil and air quality is an issue for this Scoping Report The need to promote resource efficiency is an issue for this Scoping Report The need to reduce climate change is an issue for this Scoping Report The need to reduce the need to travel is an issue for this Scoping Report
+PPP K Key Objectives/targets/indicators relevant to the LDF and SA Implication for the Local Development Framework Implication for SA Levels of housing provision will be tested by detailed housing capacity studies At least 76% of new housing should be on previously developed land (2001-2011) Estimated 6,000-6,500 affordable dwellings needed per year (2001-2011) In terms of affordable housing: Indicate how many affordable homes need to be provided in the plan area In rural areas specify the balance of affordable housing required between villages where there is a need to retain/strengthen services Consider the need for affordable housing to be sought on sites below the thresholds in national guidance where it can be demonstrated Ensure adequate provision is made for suitable sites to accommodate gypsies and other travelers reflecting the demand indicated by trends Incorporate policies allowing for the managed release of new housing land to secure development of previously developed land and conversions Incorporate policies taking account of potential housing land provision/policy framework in adjoining local authority areas Consider the need for physical enhancement and expansion of existing educational and research facilities Consider designations of employment areas in need of improvement Provide and maintain a range of readily available employment sites.
+Develop this following a hierarchy of sites Identify any deficiencies in the supply of land and action required to remedy this Identify the extent to which office developments should be restricted on some sites Review existing employment sites (except in town centres) to establish their continued suitability for employment taking account of their physical suitability for employment purposes.
+Assess employment site has no realistic prospect of development purposes, protecting and improving water quality and water resources Consider the need for a policy preventing pollution Consider the need for a policy aiming to increase the use of renewable energy sources in developments Consider the need for a policy aiming to contribute towards reducing emissions Consider the need for a policy aiming to reduce the effects of climate change Allocate employment sites following a hierarchy of sites Allocate sites in sustainable accessible locations Allocate development generating high levels of travel to more sustainable locations accessible by a range of modes of transport this Scoping Report The need to protect soil and air quality is an issue for this Scoping Report The need to promote resource efficiency is an issue for this Scoping Report The need to reduce climate change is an issue for this Scoping Report The need to reduce the need to travel is an issue for this Scoping Report